- Managing Director, Fen Technology

 William Webb FREng FIET FIEEE

-William is an independent consultant at Webb Search and CEO of the Weightless SIG, a body standardizing a new M2M technology.
-He was one of the founding directors of Neul, a company developing machine-to-machine technologies and networks, which was formed at the start of 2011 and subsequently sold to Huawei.
+William is CTO at Access Partnership.
+He was one of the founding directors of Neul, a company developing machine-to-machine technologies and networks, which was formed at the start of 2011 and subsequently sold to Huawei and became CEO of the Weightless SIG, a body standardizing IoT technology.
 Prior to this William was a Director at Ofcom where he managed a team providing technical advice and performing research.
 He has worked for a range of communications consultancies and spent three years providing strategic management across Motorola’s entire communications portfolio, based in Chicago.
 He was IET President 2014-2015.

-William has published 16 books, 100 papers, and 18 patents.
+William has published 17 books, 100 papers, and 18 patents.
 He is a Visiting Professor at Southampton University, a Fellow of the Royal Academy of Engineering, the IEEE and the IET.
-He has been awarded multiple honorary doctorates by the UK’s leading universities.
+He has been awarded multiple honorary doctorates by the UK’s leading universities and in 2018 was awarded the IET’s prestigious Mountbatten Medal for technology entrepreneurship.

 Pete Wood (RS Components)